 Private Water Network

-The National Environmental Health Association is pleased to announce the launch of the Private Water Network (PWN).
-The Private Water Network (PWN) is a virtual community of practice for those individuals working to protect the public’s health from contaminants in private drinking water sources.
-Prior to the launch of the PWN, there was no one-stop-shop resource for peer-learning and information exchange for professionals that serve communities with private drinking water systems.
-Through a partnership between the Centers for Disease Control and Prevention (CDC), the National Environmental Health Association (NEHA), and the National Network of Public Health Institutes (NNPHI), the PWN was established to fill that void.
+The Private Water Network (PWN) is a virtual community of practice for individuals working to protect the public’s health from contaminants in private drinking water sources.
+The PWN aims to be a one-stop-shop resource for peer-learning and information exchange for professionals that serve communities with private drinking water systems.

 The mission of the Private Water Network is to build a sustainable community for those working to support private water programs; to connect with their peers, to share experiences, insights, and resources, and to gain access to timely and relevant guidance for existing and emerging issues; and to build capacity to do the work more effectively and efficiently in order to protect the public’s health from contaminants in private water sources.

 The PWN is a virtual community of practice with opportunities to interact face-to-face at the NEHA Annual Educational Conference and Exhibition.
 Members can share relevant materials, engage in discussions, connect with peers, and promote relevant events.

 Membership offers access to the virtual community platform that provides flexible communication options and easy-to-use knowledge management tools that facilitate collaboration and professional development.